**These posts often contain affiliate links. Please see our disclosure policy for details.**

-Nativity scenes are a Christmas decor staple, so I started looking around for DIY nativity ideas I could make.
+Nativity scenes are a Christmas decor staple, so I started looking around for DIY nativity ideas.

-When Christmas rolled around, I decided to try out one of the ideas: a rustic, Willow Tree People-inspired Nativity scene made from wooden peg dolls and fabric scraps.
-I used this post as the inspiration behind my set.
+I decided to try out one of the ideas: a rustic, Willow Tree People-inspired Nativity scene made from wooden peg dolls and fabric scraps.

 Here’s how to make a simple, rustic DIY wooden Nativity scene out of fabric scraps and wooden peg people!